Using This Retirement Savings Calculator

 - Your current retirement savings (total money from your checking, savings and investments)

-Our Retirement Calculator will ask you to make a series of assumptions about your:
+You will be asked to make a series of assumptions about your:

 - Expected inflation rate

-- Percentage of income replacement at retirement (For example, do you want 80% of your current annual income during your retirement?)
+- Percentage of income replacement at retirement (For example, do you want 75% of your current annual income during your retirement?

 - Pre- and post-retirement annual returns on your investments

-Your total retirement income includes Social Security, so our Retirement Calculator asks if you want to include Social Security benefits in your retirement analysis results.
-The calculator will estimate your monthly Social Security benefit based on the income and marital status you provide.
-However, you also have the option to override this estimated amount by inputting a different monthly amount in today’s dollars.
+Your total retirement income includes any available pension and Social Security.
+Our Retirement Savings Calculator asks for your annual pension benefit at retirement and whether it increases with inflation.
+In addition, you can choose whether or not to include Social Security benefits in your retirement analysis results.
+The calculator estimates your monthly Social Security benefit given the income and marital status you input.
+However, you can override this estimated amount by including a different monthly amount in today’s dollars.